The Best Audition Songs for 9 to 5 – by Character

 Do you have an upcoming audition for 9 to 5?
 Well unless you have specifically been asked to sing a song from the show that you’re auditioning for, it’s generally best not to.
 That said, you should still show off similar vocals and personality.
 So here’s our list of audition songs for 9 to 5, broken down by character.

-Since 9 to 5 is a contemporary musical, the following songs are from musicals between the 1990s-2010s.
-In addition, there are lots of country and pop vibes below to match the style of the show.
+Since 9 to 5 is a 2000s musical, the following songs are from shows between the 1990s – 2010s.
+There are also lots of country and pop selections below to match the musical’s style.

 Please note: This post contains affiliate links.
 This means that if you choose to make a purchase through one of the following links, we may earn a small commission on the sale at no additional cost to you.
 See our disclosure for more info.